Kashvi1666/my-python-training/README.md

 - \t = tab, \n = next line
 - for comparing string variables, if then, use = not -eq

+## session 10: 4 mar 2021
+- functions
+    - you give an input, it performs a set of actions, gives an output
+    - consists of a name, parameters and a return statement
+    - you can also make a function within a function
+    - without defining a function you can not use it
+    - when a function returns an output we can store it in a variable

 ---
 # HOMEWORK:
 ```